Kattacka/isaac-champions/README.md

 Judas+:
 Blindfolded
 Starts as dark judas 1 black heart, birthright, my shadow, pocket urn of souls + gulped daemon tail.
+Has 1 vengeful spirit wisp at all times.

 Eve+:
 Removed whore of babylon and dead bird.